veekaybee/veekaybee.github.io/content/blog/2022-11-10-learning-ml.md

 The context for the advice I'm about to share is: I started without an engineering background and [through hard work and a lot of luck](https://increment.com/planning/the-best-laid-plans-tech-careers/) ended up as a machine learning engineer.

-My overarching as an MLE is to continuously work towards designing and deploying well-designed, and transparent machine learning systems.
+My overarching goal as an MLE is to continuously work towards designing and deploying well-designed, and transparent machine learning systems and to learn the best software engineering practices to do so.

 [The best engineers I know that do this well ](https://vickiboykis.com/2021/08/05/the-local-minima-of-suckiness/) are constantly asking questions and learning, and this is a goal I have for myself in my career, as well.
 It's important for me to understand the machine learning stack end to end, and I've felt [most valuable and fulfilled](https://vickiboykis.com/2022/01/02/2021-work-recap-or-the-conjoined-triangles-of-success/) in roles where I can contribute to both modeling and infrastructure.
 The way I do this best is [by thinking in patterns.](https://vickiboykis.com/2021/06/06/the-humble-hash-aggregate/)

 I am also (painfully) realizing that most machine learning work, at its core, is [software engineering fundamentals and gruntwork](https://vickiboykis.com/2021/09/23/reaching-mle-machine-learning-enlightenment/).